Vauxoo/vxscreenshots/docs/installation.rst

    entry in order to set the link properly when sharing following amazon_ standards.::

-    $ vim $HOME/.vxscreenshots/vxsscreenshots.ini
+    $ gedit $HOME/.vxscreenshots/vxsscreenshots.ini

 **Let's test what we have**
 ===========================

-This program is done with 2 daemons and one script.:
+This program is composed by 2 daemons and one script.:

 1. **vxsswatcher**: one which watch the folder configured with pictures and push everything which is new/modified to s3, recording such information in the